selwynpolit/d9book/book/ai.md

 ## AI Providers

-There are a range of (ever changing) AI providers available which can be used to provide AI services to your Drupal site.
+There is a range of (ever-changing) AI providers available which can be used to provide AI services to your Drupal site.
 These include: OpenAI, Anthropic, Groq, OpenAI, Ollama, Huggingface, Imstudio, Mistral, Auphonic, AWS Bedrock, Deepgram, DeepL Translate, ElevenLabs, Fireworks AI, [Google Gemini](https://ai.google.dev/) and [amazee.ai](https://amazee.ai/).

 ### amazee.ai